 1930-1933 Gibson Nick Lucas Special

 This guitar had 13 frets, which is the case with models made between 1930 and 1933.
-The 1930 and 1931 models usually came with the trapeze bridge, which may be the case with this guitar, and the reason why it was later changed with Guild bridge.
-In the 1932 and 1933 the trapeze bridges were replaced with standard pin bridges, because the previous design was proved to be flawed, so this particular model might as well be from this period (more info: Gibson Nick Lucas Special Flattop Guitar)
+The 1930 and 1931 models usually came with the trapeze bridge, which may be the case with this guitar, and the reason why it was later changed with a Guild bridge.
+In 1932 and 1933 the trapeze bridges were replaced with standard pin bridges, because the previous design was proved to be flawed, so this particular model might as well be from this period (more info: Gibson Nick Lucas Special Flattop Guitar)

-This guitar can be heard on “Another Side of Bob Dylan” released in 1964 and on “Bringing it All Back Home” released year later.
+This guitar can be heard on “Another Side of Bob Dylan” released in 1964 and on “Bringing it All Back Home” released a year later.

 |Used at the Newport Folk Festival in 1964 for the song “Mr. Tambourine Man”.|

 It’s safe to guess that this guitar was probably borrowed from Joan Baez, who had the exact same guitar while performing at the Newport herself.

-For a duet with Johnny Cash in 1969 he played a 000-18 on “Girl From the North Country”(link to the video), and at the Guthrie Tribute Concert in January of 1968 he used a 0-18,
+For a duet with Johnny Cash in 1969 he played a 000-18 on “Girl From the North Country”, and during the Guthrie Tribute Concert in January of 1968 he used a 0-18,